spore2/Solar_System/README.md

-# This project is about a 3d solar system powered by opengl.
+# A 3d solar system powered by opengl
 use vs to open it directly.